-Each county assessor's office has a computer terminal with an alphabetical index by street address of all property in that county.
+Each county assessor's office has a computer terminal with an alphabetical index by street name and address of all property in that county.

-You use this address index to get the assessor's parcel number for that address, which is a unique identifying number the assessor assigns to each piece of property in a county.
+You use this address index to get the assessor's parcel number for an address, which is a unique identifying number the assessor assigns to each piece of property in a county.

 You then can look up the assessor's parcel number to find out who owns the property and its assessed value (note: you'll have to go to the assessor's office in person to find the name of the owner.
 You cannot find ownership information online).